 Take a look at the following blog on more information about evicting a tenant the right way:

 Evicting your tenant the right way: How to handle the very stressful situation

 Step 5: Consider hiring a property manager in the future

 If you aren’t the kind of person who wants to deal with a tenant and the many issues that arise when renting a home, contact a property management service.
 At Oak City Properties, we work with you each step of the way when renting your property.
 Our full management property service will market the property, locate prospective tenants, and show the home.
 Once a tenant is placed in your rental property, we will: collect rent payments, assess and collect late payment fees, provide 24/7 maintenance, help with accounting/tax services, and deal with any court appearances in the event of an eviction.

 Want to read more about property management services?
-Here are a few blogs that may interest you:
+Give us a call at (919)-232-9222 or here are a few blogs that may interest you: